I love tattoos and have been writing about the topic for several years.

 The fluttering butterfly finishes off the beautiful little scene, with the choice of black with white spots on the wings looking good.
 The off-center eyes on the butterfly is my only quibble, but otherwise a good tattoo.

-Tattoo of Group of Daisies
+9. Tattoo of a Group of Daisies

 This group of daisies is a really compelling design, and I love how the tattoo artist makes you believe they are gradually a little farther off than the one before it.

-Being a lover of daisies and fan of tattoo art and design, this was a very enjoyable gallery of daisy tattoos to look at for me.
+Being a lover of daisies and a fan of tattoo art and design, this was a very enjoyable gallery of daisy tattoos to look at for me.

 Using a daisy for the inspiration behind your tattoo decision is one that should work very well for anyone making it.